 The problem with the RF remotes is that the extra security means that if you have a problem with a remote control (or if a remote is lost), it can become useless to you, and they can be an expensive problem to sort out! (try the fixes found on this page first!).

 The alarm/immobiliser comes with an Emergency Key Access (EKA) Code which can override the system by using the Key in the drivers door lock to enter the 4-digit EKA Code.
-This should disable the immobiliser until the remote is next used to lock the vehicle.
-(I will have to write a page about entering the EKA code and put a link here!)
+This should disable the immobiliser until the remote is next used to lock the vehicle. (see here; How to bypass immobiliser using EKA Code.)

 If you have a spare remote that is not working (BUT HAS PREVIOUSLY WORKED WITH THE CAR), then pressing the unlock button at least 4/5 times in quick succession will sometimes re-sync them (or was it the lock, button, I can't quite remember!!!, but I have got remotes to work again that way on a few rovers.)(Also I can't remember if the ignition was on or off when I used to try to re-sync them, so try each button with the ignition on and off, it has worked on a few Rovers for me, and hopefully it will work for you too!)

 Things are not as easy when it comes to adding a NEW or SECOND HAND remotes though!.....